cloudfoundry-attic/vcap/README.md

     cd ~/cloudfoundry/vcap
     sudo setup/vcap_setup

+This step may take a long time as your selections are downloaded and built as needed.

-After `vcap_setup` completes, edit your `mysql_node` config file with the correct password created during install
+After `vcap_setup` completes, edit your `mysql_node.yml` config file:

     cd ~/cloudfoundry/vcap/services/mysql/config
-    vi mysql_node.yml and change mysql.pass to your password
+    vi mysql_node.yml # or use your editor of choice

+Change the `pass` in the `mysql` section to the mysql root password you created during install and save.

 #### step 6: restart nginx with a custom config